bilgino/angularforddd/README.md

 }
 ```

-Another better solution is to create rich domain models that encloses domain logic:
+A better solution is to enclose domain logic in rich domain models:

 ```
 @Injectable({